 To transfer to an engineering department, a student should begin the process by meeting with their current department/college advisor to discuss career, major, and transfer options.

 Students may also meet with their career counselor in the Career Center for more information about career and major choices.
 Applicants should then talk with one of the advisors in the College of Engineering Dean's Office listed below before applying.

 - Deadline: By March 31st (first-years); rolling-basis (upper-classes)

 PLEASE NOTE: The Electrical and Computer Engineering Department for the Classes of 2018 and 2019 are currently full, and there is a waitlist of Engineering students who will take precedence if spaces become available.
 Please work with your current college advisor to consider more viable alternatives to reach your educational and career goals.

 - Availability of space in the department you choose

 - Good academic standing

-- Successful completion of, or currently enrolled in the following courses: at least one introductory engineering course (minimally the one of the target major), the appropriate science corequisite, math (21-120, 21-122), and Physics I
+- Successful completion (minimum C grade) of the following courses: at least one introductory engineering course (minimally the one of the target major), the appropriate science co-requisite, math, and Physics I.